Hindi Medium: Soundtrack

 Hindi Medium's soundtrack consists of two original compositions: "Hoor" and "Ek Jindari", which were produced by Sachin–Jigar.
 The songs were written by Priya Saraiya and Kumaar, whereas Atif Aslam and Taniskaa Sanghvi, rendered the vocals.
 In addition to the original tracks, the makers recreated two songs: "Suit Suit", written and sung by Guru Randhawa and Arjun and composed by Randhawa and Rajat Nagpal, and "Oh Ho Ho Ho", composed by Sukhbir and Abhijit Vaghani, sung by Sukhbir, rapped by Ikka Singh and written by Kumaar.
 The album rights of the film were acquired by T-Series, and it was released on 21 April 2017.

-Joginder Tuteja of Bollywood Hungama, rated the album a 3 out of 5 stars.
-He said that "the music of Hindi Medium turns out to be better than expected", and praised the inclusion of recreations of "Suit Suit" and "Oh Ho Ho Ho" as they were previously popular Punjabi songs.
-V. Lakshmi of The Times of India in a positive review of the album said that, "by the time the album ends, the listeners are left humming the tunes!".
-Suanshu Khurana of The Indian Express highlighted the song "Hoor" as the best song on the album.
-The track "Ek Jindari" was remade as "Ek Zindagi" for the spiritual successor Angrezi Medium (2020), thereby retaining the original composition and vocals from the track.

 Release

 The film was initially scheduled to release on 12 May 2017, but was pushed by a week back, thereby clashing with Half Girlfriend, scheduled for release on the same date.
 Hindi Medium was declared 'tax-free' in Gujarat, Maharashtra, Madhya Pradesh and Delhi.

 In February 2018, following the success of Dangal (2016) and Secret Superstar (2017) in China, it was announced that Hindi Medium was to be released in China.
-Hindi Medium released in China on 4 April 2018 to coincide with the Qingming Festival.
+Hindi Medium was released in China on 4 April 2018 to coincide with the Qingming Festival.
 The film's Chinese title is 起跑线 (Qi Pao Xian), which means The Starting Line.